FAQs About Guided Bird Watching in The Gambia

 If you book a tour with me then I will be looking after all your travel needs whilst you are in my care.
 I will collect you from your hotel and return you at the end of the tour.

 If travelling at other times then the normal way of getting around is by hiring a taxi.
 It is advisable to agree a fare before you set off.

 These are generally young men who will be found in all tourists areas and will seek to offer you all sorts of services in exchange for money.
 Some of them will offer you bird guiding services, particularly if they see that you have binoculars.
 You may be lucky and find an individual who actually knows some of the local birds.

 At the airport you are likely to be approached by porters asking you to exchange their £ coins for UK bank notes.
-This will be of service to these individuals as they are often tipped in foreign coinage but are unable to convert coins into dalasi.
+This will be of service to these individuals as they are often tipped in foreign coinage but locally they are unable to convert coins, only notes into dalasi.

 Do I need to bring a telescope?